TootEgozy/Visualize-VR/README.md

 ## Running
 1. [Download Windows executable](https://github.com/TootEgozy/Visualize-VR/releases/download/v1.0/Process.VR.Data.exe)
-2. Save the file in a folder - the script creates another folder fo the output in the same destination.
+2. Save the script in a folder - the script creates another folder fo the output in the same destination.
+3. Your recording files can be in any folder, the script opens the file explorer.
-3. Double click the file.
+4. Double click the script icon to run it.